casas231/YTPlusM/README.md

 <strong>This is the main repo, for pre-built IPAs and Debs.
 Updates will be published in Releases tab and in the <a href="#download-table">Download table</a>.</strong>

-Visit <a href="https://github.com/Mark02-2012/YTPlusM-DIY">YTPlusM-DIY repo</a> to build yourself YTPlusM IPAs (with YTPlus from 5.1 to 5.2.1, no 5.2) without DRM Patreon subscription.
+Fork this repo to build yourself YTPlusM IPAs (with YTPlus from 5.1 to 5.2.1, no 5.2) without DRM Patreon subscription.
 **Don't know how to build YTPlus or YTPlusM?
 Read [How to build YouTube Plus and YTPlusM app using GitHub Actions](#how-to-build-youtube-plus-and-ytplusm-app-using-github-actions) and [What Means YTPlusM and YTPlusM DIY](#what-means-ytplusm-and-ytplusm-diy)**

-## MUST READ
+# MUST READ
-**From first of June you will not need anymore [YTPlusM DIY](https://github.com/Mark02-2012/YTPlusM-DIY), but simply fork this repository (main branch).
+**From now you do not need anymore [YTPlusM DIY](https://github.com/Mark02-2012/YTPlusM-DIY), but simply fork this repository (main branch).
 [YTPlusM DIY](https://github.com/Mark02-2012/YTPlusM-DIY) will not be updated anymore**

 ## Download table